 - Finally, hit the key and wait for the data to be deleted.

-Deleting the data would sign you out of various sites.
+Deleting the cookies data would sign you out of various sites.
 Likewise, the deleted cache would take the website a few seconds to load.
-However, these are one-time issues and will automatically rectify once the data is re-populated.
+However, it would fix the problem if the outdated cache and cookies were the culprits.

-The Edge browser has a repair feature that checks for underlying issues, missing files, and other related errors.
-Once the scanning is complete, it will fix all the issues it encountered.
-Here are the steps to repair the Edge browser:
+The Edge browser has a repair feature that checks for underlying issues, missing files, and other errors.
+Once the scanning is complete, it automatically fixes all the problems.
+However, the feature is only available for Windows PCs.
+Here are the steps to follow:

 - Head over to the Start menu and search Apps & Features.